stephensmitchell/stephensmitchell/README.md

-- Join my Discord, Slack, or Telegram channels for:
+- Join my Discord or Forum for:
     - General help and technical discussions
     - Ideas and requests
     - Troubleshooting